-- Natural radioactivity (40K) is mainly responsible for the radioactivity of the different sections of the marine environment; - The fish contain traces of 137Cs and of ^{238,(239+240)}Pu 241Am, transuranic elements of artificial origin (produced and discharged by the nuclear used fuel reprocessing industry reprocessing plants of the Hague in France and Sellafield in the United Kingdom), all the levels are of the order of the detection limits.
+- Natural radioactivity (K) is mainly responsible for the radioactivity of the different sections of the marine environment; - The fish contain traces of Cs.
+238,(239+240)Pu and Am (transuranic elements of artificial origin produced and discharged by the nuclear power plants and discharged by the reprocessing industry of used fuel reprocessing plants of the Hague in France and Sellafield in the United Kingdom) are not detectable: all the levels are of the order of the detection limits.